Grievances, Appeals from Discipline or Resolution of Complaints

 If you feel that you have been the recipient of harassing behavior by a supervisor, non-supervisor, vendor, client or member of the public, you should report it immediately to your supervisor, someone in the supervisory chain, or contact the Office of Intergovernmental Affairs and Professional Standards (OIAPS) at 954-357-6500.
 If your supervisor is the source of the harassing conduct, report the behavior to that person’s supervisor or to OIAPS.
 OIAPS will promptly investigate your complaint and take the appropriate steps necessary to remedy the situation.

-The County will permit no employment-based retaliation against any individual who has made a complaint of harassment or who has testified, assisted or participated in any way in the complaint of harassment.
-Any employee who feels they have been retaliated against for exercising their rights should report such actions to OIAPS immediately.
+The County will not permit employment-based retaliation against any individual who has made a complaint of harassment or who has testified, assisted or participated in any way in the complaint of harassment.
+Any employee who feels they have been retaliated against for exercising his or her rights should report such actions to OIAPS immediately.

-For more information about HIPAA, or to get a copy of the County’s HIPAA Policies and Procedures, employees may contact Broward County’s HIPAA Privacy Officer at 954-357-6500.
+For more information about HIPAA, or to report suspected violations, workforce members may contact: Office of Intergovernmental Affairs and Professional Standards, HIPAA Privacy Officer at 954-357-6500.

-Benefit-eligible employees receive up to nine paid fixed holidays and two personal days each year, including most national holidays.
-Personal days are calculated as follows for each personal day:
+Benefit-eligible employees receive up to 10 paid fixed holidays and two personal days each year, including most national holidays.
+Personal days are calculated as follows:

 - Full time benefit-eligible employees on an eight-hour/five-day work schedule receive eight hours